test1809/test18.09.15/README.md

 GBCESampleStockRepository adds the sample data in the file provided.
 The data is assumed to be valid.
 No exception is expected while loading sample data therefore the catch clauses do not need to handle the exceptions.
 It is a bad practice to swallow the exceptions.
 As no logging mechanism is to be used, I left the generated printStackTrace in the catch clauses.

-5. Change to use BigDecimal.
+5. Change to use BigDecimal
 I have refactored the code to change from double to BigDecimal.
 When exact results are required it is recommended to use BigDecimal instead of float or double.
 The reason is that Java stores values for float or double with an inexact representation.
 Using BigDecimal in calculations results in a much lower performance than using primitive types.
 Primitives are also faster in calculations than boxed primitives.